 7.1.
-Franchisees, teams, clubs and all related persons are responsible for, directly or indirectly, making or offering bribes, kickbacks, or other payments of money or any other undue advantages, valuable presents to anyone, including Officials, employees, or representatives of PHL Sports India Private Limited, any team, company, or public or international organisation, or to any other third party, for the purpose of wrongfully obtaining or retaining in any way undue advantages in connection with a match or a match result.
+Franchisees, teams and all related persons are responsible for, directly or indirectly, making or offering bribes, kickbacks, or other payments of money or any other undue advantages, valuable presents to anyone, including Officials, employees, or representatives of Bluesport Entertainment Private Limited, any team, company, or public or international organization, or to any other third party, for the purpose of wrongfully obtaining or retaining in any way undue advantages in connection with a match or a match result.
 They shall be sanctioned accordingly.

 7.2.
 PHL Officials, contact persons or intermediaries are responsible in case of accepting and/or non-reporting such acting or attempts.
 They shall be sanctioned accordingly.

 8.1.
 Damage sustained as a result of infringements of Regulations including the withdrawal of teams or replays may be recovered from the offending party by claiming damages.

 8.2.
 Such claims shall be decided upon in the ordinary procedure.